VoltCruelerz/Greed/README.md

 ## Contributing Mods

-To contribute a mod to the curated list, open a merge request [here](https://github.com/League-of-Greedy-Modders/Greedy-Mods).
+To contribute a mod to the online catalog, open a merge request [here](https://github.com/League-of-Greedy-Modders/Greedy-Mods).